Director, Urban Studies Department

 Director, Center for Urban Youth Development

 D.Min.
 (Urban Missiology), Westminster Theological Seminary

 M.Div.
-(Counseling), Biblical Theological Seminary
+(Counseling) and M.A., Biblical Theological Seminary

 B.A., St. Joseph’s University

 Post-doctoral coursework in sociology at Temple University